 The legendary Wyatt Earp was a U.S. Marshal, as was Wild Bill Hickok.
 Abolitionist and freed slave Frederick Douglass was the U.S. Marshal for Washington, D.C.
 Marshals have appeared prominently in many works of fiction, including hundreds of westerns.
 Tommy Lee Jones played one of the more well-known fictional marshals in the movie "The Fugitive," while the film "Con Air" gave audiences a look at a prisoner transport operation gone awry.

-For more information on U.S. Marshals, law enforcement and related topics, check out the links on the next page.
+For more information on U.S. Marshals, law enforcement and related topics, check out the links below.